rimusa/rimusa.github.io/docs/_pages/work.md

 ## The University of Gothenburg
 * **Doctoral Student (October 2021 - Present)**

-I am currently doing a PhD in Natural Language Processing at the University of Gothenburg, more specifically at Språkbanken Text.
+I am currently doing a PhD in Natural Language Processing at Gothenburg University, more specifically at Språkbanken Text.
 You can find their website [here](https://spraakbanken.gu.se/).

 To see a list of the courses I have taken as part of this program, you can check the [education](../education) section of my website.

+I have been a TA (teaching assistant) for the following courses:
+*  *Introduction to Data Science and AI* (Spring 2022) at Chalmers University of Technology
+* *Machine learning for statistical NLP* (Autumn 2022) at Gothenburg University

 ## Apli